Daily urban system

 The daily urban system (DUS) refers to the area around a city, in which daily commuting occurs.
 It is a means for defining an urban region by including the areas from which individuals commute.
-Daily Urban System is a concept first introduced by the American geographer Berry, and then introduced into Europe by the British geographer Hall.
+Daily Urban System is a concept first introduced by American geographer Berry, and then introduced into Europe by British geographer Hall.

 Definition

-Daily urban system (DUS) mainly focuses on urban cities, where majority of the commuting flow take place.
+Daily urban system (DUS) mainly focuses on urban cities, where majority of the commuting flow takes place.
 However, some case studies do look at the outskirts and suburban areas around specific urban cities that are being studied.
 The daily commuting includes both work and leisure, contributing to high density in the daily urban system.
 That results in slowing the speed of transportation.
 The speed of transportation is about 16 km/h at the central parts of urban cities, but speed may vary from place to place.

 Urban sprawl is the possible outcome of an expansion of the daily urban system.
 Therefore, it includes multiple local governments, economies, and demographics.
 The researchers that study daily urban system (DUS) are basically focusing on the transportation planning.
 Some are interested in micro-analysis of an urban area per se, some carry out macro analysis of a region that is made up of several urban cities.

 The difference between an agglomeration of an urban area and the daily urban system is that, an agglomeration is a multivariate means of combining townships, counties, and other defined areas.
 It looks at shared economic relationships and other factors.
-A daily urban system, on the other hand, only show how far away people who commute into a city are living.
+A daily urban system, on the other hand, only shows how far away people who commute into a city are living.
 It shows how much sprawl has occurred, or how people are living far away from where they commute to everyday due to differences in conditions between the regions.